Firm Profiles

 Assessment Centre

-The final stage is a strengths-based interview with two partners, focused on evaluating how well the candidate aligns with the firm’s values and expectations of the trainee role.
+This is followed by a final 45-minute final strengths-based interview with two partners, focused on evaluating how well the candidate aligns with the firm's values and expectations of the trainee role.

 Firm Profiles